 "I was a little apprehensive about going back to a hardtail from a fully, but I decided to jump on in anyway.
 Sure it rides a bit rougher, but the larger wheels and the resilient steel frame make up close to half the difference between my full and my old 26er aluminum hardtail.
 This bike really does ride and handle nicely.
 The things I heard about 29ers being slow through the corners is completely wrong.
 This thing rails.
 The larger tire contact patch has something to do with it too, since more knobs are able to dig into the soil.
 I also really like the geometry.
 This bike has a bit shorter top tube than other 29er frames.
 For me, that is exactly what I need.
 Thanks to heredity, I have inherited my father's messed up spine.
 I need to sit more upright, and the Soma allows that.
 A more upright stance is also much less critical to climbing than on a 26er.
 The bigger wheels make the bike less prone to lifting the front end on a climb. --ATX

 "All of the properties we’ve grown to love about steel bikes are present in the Soma Juice.
 Tough but smooth riding.
 Reasonably light with a snappy feel on the trail....
 Over a season of riding the Soma Juice, I had it built up single speed, geared and as a road bike with drop bars and skinny tires.
 I spent most of the time racing it during endurance events ( 8 hour solo) as a single speed.
-The handling was solid with the usual 29″ wheel stability at high speeds."
+The handling was solid with the usual 29″ wheel stability at high speeds...
+I had my best races finishes of the last 5 years on this bike, so this bike holds a special place in my heart."
 For the complete review go here.
 [Feb.
 2010]